graphql-dotnet/server/README.md

 when using ASP.NET Core 3.1+.
 You may find differences in the ASP.NET Core runtime, such as CORS implementation differences, which are outside the scope of this project.

-Please note that a serializer reference is not included for these projects; you will need to reference either `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.
+Please note that a serializer reference is not included for these projects within `GraphQL.Server.Transports.AspNetCore`; you will need to reference either `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`, or reference `GraphQL.Server.All` which includes `GraphQL.NewtonsoftJson` for ASP.NET Core 2.1 projects.
 This is because `Newtonsoft.Json` is the default serializer for ASP.NET Core 2.1 rather `System.Text.Json`.
 When using `GraphQL.NewtonsoftJson`, you will need to call `AddNewtonsoftJson()` rather than `AddSystemTextJson()` while configuring GraphQL.NET.